rrgayhart/queryable_api/README.md

     end
 ```

-As there was a direct match between the naming of things like `:provider_street_address' as a header in the CSV and `Provider Street Address` as a key in the expected output - I chose to keep that naming convention in the database columns.
+As there was a direct match between the naming of things like `:provider_street_address` as a header in the CSV and `Provider Street Address` as a key in the expected output - I chose to keep that naming convention in the database columns.

 If this project were to expand, I would consider:
 - refactoring out references to 'provider' in table names